zgmdocks/InertiaBound/README.md

 ## Files & Descriptions:

 ### NonTightGraphs.txt
 This file contains a database of graphs that were found to have a non-tight inertia bound.
 Each line corresponds to a graph written in its graph6 string form and the file is ordered by the number of vertices in the graphs.
-More information on graph6 strings can be located in the following [SageMath manuals](http://doc.sagemath.org/html/en/reference/graphs/sage/graphs/graph.html#sage.graphs.graph.Graph.graph6_string)
+More information on graph6 strings can be located in the following [SageMath manual](http://doc.sagemath.org/html/en/reference/graphs/sage/graphs/graph.html#sage.graphs.graph.Graph.graph6_string).

+### Original19.txt
+This file contains 19 graphs, one on each line, written in their graph6 string form.
+All graphs with a non-tight inertia bound that were found (the graphs found in NonTightGraphs.txt) were obtained by looking at subgraphs of the graphs found in this file.

+### check.sage & signing.sage